How to Research Records

 Access to Records in LTSA Vaults

 - Legal, digital versions of digitized records are available through the myLTSA portal, DocuWare, and/or Scan on Demand service requests.
 These digital versions provide greater access to records, and are no longer limited to in-person presence.
-DocuWare is accessible by Direct Access pass holders, those accredited parties such as land surveyors, registry agents, and First Nations representatives who are permitted to enter restricted areas of LTSA offices to personally search, inspect and copy land title and survey records.
+DocuWare is accessible by Direct Access Users, those accredited parties who are permitted to enter restricted areas of LTSA offices to personally search, inspect and copy land title and survey records.

-- Direct access to original hard copy land title and survey records is limited to LTSA employees and those with direct access privileges including land surveyors, First Nations representatives, historical researchers and registry agents.
+- Direct access to original hard copy land title and survey records is limited to LTSA employees and those with direct access privileges, including registry agents, land surveyors, First Nations representatives and historical researchers.
 Please Hire a Professional to Assist You with research of historical records.

 For more information on the LTSA Historical Research Fee Exemption, please contact: